Storage of ceramic caps of beer bottlesOver the years I

 a wall for presentaion purposes (Fig 10), you can prepare them as

-slightly bigger than the diameter of the tip of the ceramic caps.
-Put a
+diameter slightly bigger than the diameter of the tip of the ceramic

-small piece of cork into these holes (Fig. 11) and squeeze in the
+caps.
+Put a small piece of cork into these holes (Fig. 11) and

-tips of the ceramic caps.
-The flexible cork will fix the ceramic caps
+squeeze in the tips of the ceramic caps.
+The flexible cork will fix

 |